 While the working features make up the basic project management software of task and assignment management, the planning and delivering features set Workfront apart from its competitors.
 Find request and resource management tools to help project managers to plan future needs and allocate resources appropriately before projects even start.
 Then use the approvals workflows to speed delivery and reporting features to provide metrics to stakeholders.

 Basecamp is a long-standing leader in the project management software field.
 Many companies use this tool to organize their communication and collaborate around shared documents.
-Basecamp is more collaboration-focused than some of the other software on this list, with tools that provide a single source of truth file storage and real-time editing on documents.
+Basecamp is more collaboration-focused than some of the other software on this list, with tools that provide a single source of truth for file storage and real-time editing on documents.

 Another perk of Basecamp is its activity streams, where individuals can see updates on particular projects, pending assignments, and team-wide views.
 Discussion threads show comments from all, replacing email conversations that quickly fracture between individuals or explode into full-company reply-all chains.
 And use the reminders and notifications to keep team members on track without passive-aggressive messaging.

 Asana is a task-based project management tool designed to bring team members together around time-based projects.
 Use notifications and due dates within tasks to manage items on your calendar or on the Gantt chart (available in premium plans).
-Teams can manage multiple projects at a time with the reporting dashboards and individuals can understand all of their ongoing tasks from the sing My Tasks view.
+Teams can manage multiple projects at a time with the reporting dashboards and individuals can understand all of their ongoing tasks from the My Tasks view.

 Asana also has a wide range of outside integrations to augment your project work.
 Some of the other tools on this list require you to work solely in their software, but Asana’s API connections make it easy to share information via email, file sharing, instant messaging tools, and even version control software like Github.
 And the Asana-Zapier connection makes it easy to automate information sharing with nearly any other tool.

 Workzone is a spreadsheet-based project management tool much like Smartsheet, but with a few upgrades.
-View and edit project and personal tasks in a hierarchically-organized spreadsheet list view or in Gantt charts to visualize dependencies.
+View and edit project and personal tasks in a hierarchically organized spreadsheet list view or in Gantt charts to visualize dependencies.
 Use secure file storage to attach important documents to tasks and projects, and don’t worry about sharing too much information with clients who can also view your projects, as you can set permissions to hide sensitive information.

-Workzone also includes some interesting project planning tools, including request intake forms, resource allocation charts that track by individual scheduled hours, and time tracking tools to help your team refine their plans.
+Workzone also includes some interesting project planning tools, including request intake forms, resource allocation charts that track scheduled hours, and time tracking tools to help your team refine their plans.
 Use the reporting tools to better understand projects in progress and to plan for future events.

 Redbooth is a project management tool that gives teams and individuals flexibility in the ways they view their tasks and projects.
-Redbooth offers a kanban board, Gantt chart, task list, and calendar view of your tasks and every project your team makes.
+Redbooth offers a Kanban board, Gantt chart, task list, and calendar view of your tasks and every project your team makes.
 The template features help you build recurring tasks, and due date notifications keep everyone up to date on upcoming needs.

-Redbooth has also recently added machine learning features to their software that make suggestions for task due dates and even prompt you to assign tasks to particular team members–all based on similar previous tasks.
+Redbooth has also added machine learning features to their software that make suggestions for task due dates and even prompt you to assign tasks to particular team members–all based on similar previous tasks.

 Scoro is business management software that combines project management tools with CRM, scheduling, and financials.
 This particular set of tools works really well for agencies and creative companies that need to track time, plan multiple projects, and handle billing all from a single app.